 Configuring repositories and access credentials

-The first time your run the server, you need to define which repositories you want to allow Eyes access to and provide the necessary Eyes and SCM credentials.
+The first time you run the server, you need to define the repositories you want Eyes to access, and provide the necessary Eyes and SCM credentials.
 You do this by starting the proxy service and the accessing it with a browser.

 Make sure the proxy service is running, as described in Running and configuring the server.

-Start a browser on the server where the proxy is running and navigate to it by entering the URL localhost:4000.
-If you set a different port number as described in One time setup then use the configured port number instead of the default 4000.
+Start a browser on the server where the proxy is running and navigate to the proxy service.
+The default URL is localhost:4000.

-The first time you interact with the server, no repositories will have been enabled for Eyes access, so you will see the following screen - click Manage Repositories to select the repositories that you want to enable Eyes access to.
+The first time you interact with the server, no repositories will have been enabled for Eyes access.
+Click Manage Repositories to select the repositories that you want to enable Eyes access to.

-Click on the toggle next to the repository that you want Eyes to access, to provide the a Personal access token (PAT) for repos that are disabled, or to change the PAT for repos that are already enabled.
-You will then see a screen asking you to enter the Personal access token for that repository.
-Obtain the PAT value from the SCM system, paste it into the text box and then click on Save.
+A list of repositories on the SCM server appears.
+The first time you configure the proxy service, all the repositories will be disabled.
+Click on the toggle next to the repository that you want Eyes to access, to provide a Personal access token (PAT) for repositories that are disabled, or to change the PAT for repositories that are already enabled.

-If the PAT is valid the repository you selected will now be in the enabled state.
-You can now proceed to enable any other repositories that you want to allow Eyes to access, and then exit from the browser.
+If the PAT is valid, the repository you selected will be in the enabled state.
+You can now enable any other repositories that you want to allow Eyes to access, and then exit from the browser.